Marc-Solution/Mavera/README.md

 ### About

+About text:

-About text: Text about the why the productuct was created.
+Text about why this deodorant was created.

-Mission and Vision: A text about the company values and vision for the future
+Mission and Vision:

+A text about the company values and vision for the future

+Newsletter:

-Newsletter: A heading and text to get people to sign up to the company's newsletter.
+A heading and text to get people to sign up for the company's newsletter.
 Under this text there is a button that opens a pop up with a newsletter signup form. ( The newsletter is without backend for the moment )

 The purposes with the newsletter are:

-- To give tips about environment friendly living for.
+- To give tips about environment friendly living
-- To raise brand awareness.
+- To raise brand awareness
-- Content marketing and
+- Content marketing
 - To communicate with the customer
 - Competitions and lotteries where the customer can win products